 If you don’t have one I really recommend them – they only cost a few pounds and it gives me peace of mind that I won’t poison anyone (serving undercooked chicken is one of my biggest cooking fears and I’d always rather be safe than sorry!)

-I can’t think of many things that wouldn’t really go with a roast chicken, but my favourite things to serve alongside are classic roast potatoes or for a proper treat, an indulgent, creamy Potato Dauphinois, honey and mustard roasted carrots and parsnips and a green vegetable like these Spring Greens with lemon and mustard dressing.
+I can’t think of many things that wouldn’t really go with a roast chicken, but my favourite things to serve alongside are creamy mashed potatoes or for a proper treat, an indulgent, creamy Potato Dauphinois, honey and mustard roasted carrots and parsnips and a green vegetable like these Spring Greens with lemon and mustard dressing.

 Cauliflower cheese is also gorgeous alongside a roast chicken – it’s classic comfort food!